-Diabetes self-management training, diabetic services and supplies

-For all people who have diabetes (insulin and non-insulin users).
-Covered services include:

-• Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-When glucose meters and test strips are obtained at a pharmacy, coverage is limited to specific Abbott, LifeScan, or Arkray products.
+Services that are covered for you What you must pay when you get these services Cove • S b g a Diabetes self-management training, diabetic services and supplies all people who have diabetes (insulin and non-insulin users). ered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+When glucose meters and test strips are obtained at a pharmacy, coverage is limited to specific Abbott, LifeScan, or In-Network Deductible applies. \$0 or 20% coinsurance for each Medicare-covered service.
+If you are eligible for full Medicare cost-sharing assistance Arkray products. under Louisiana Medicaid, you pay a \$0 copayment amount.

-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting.

-Deductible applies. \$0 or 20% coinsurance for each Medicare-covered service.
-If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
 You pay these amounts until you reach the out-of-pocket maximum.

-Deductible applies.
+Prior Authorization is required.
+Out-of-Network Deductible applies.
 50% coinsurance for each Medicare-covered service.
 Prior Authorization is required.

-Deductible applies. \$0 or 20% coinsurance for each Medicare-covered service.
+C (p ii For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of nserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting.
+In-Network Deductible applies. \$0 or 20% coinsurance for each Medicare-covered service.
 If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
 You pay these amounts until you reach the out-of-pocket maximum.

-Deductible applies.
+Prior Authorization is required.
+Out-of-Network Deductible applies.
 50% coinsurance for each Medicare-covered service.
 Prior Authorization is required.

-Services that are covered for you What you must pay when you get these services Diabetes self-management training is covered under certain In-Network Deductible applies. conditions.
-Limited to: \$0 or 20% coinsurance for each Initial year: Up to 10 hours of initial training within a Medicare-covered service. continuous 12-month period.
-If you are eligible for full Medicare cost-sharing assistance Subsequent years: Up to 2 hours of follow-up training each under Louisiana Medicaid, you calendar year after completing the initial 10 hours of training. pay a \$0 copayment amount.
+Services that are covered for you What you must pay when you get these services Diabetes self-management training is covered under certain conditions.
+Limited to: Initial year: Up to 10 hours of initial training within a continuous 12-month period.
+Subsequent years: Up to 2 hours of follow-up training each calendar year after completing the initial 10 hours of training.
+In-Network Deductible applies. \$0 or 20% coinsurance for each Medicare-covered service.
+If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
 You pay these amounts until you reach the out-of-pocket maximum.
 Out-of-Network Deductible applies.
 50% coinsurance for each Medicare-covered service.
-Prior Authorization is required.

-Durable medical equipment (DME) and related supplies

-(For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)

-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.

-Deductible applies. \$0 or 20% coinsurance for each Medicare-covered service.
+Prior Authorization is required. r a definition of durable medical equipment, see Chapter 12 as as Chapter 3, Section 7 of this document.)
+There items include, but are not limited to: wheelchairs, crutches, we red mattress systems, diabetic supplies, hospital beds ordered a provider for use in the home, IV infusion pumps, speech erating devices, oxygen equipment, nebulizers, and walkers.
+In-Network Deductible applies. \$0 or 20% coinsurance for each Medicare-covered service.
 If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
 You pay these amounts until you reach the out-of-pocket maximum.

-Deductible applies.
+Prior Authorization is required .
+Out-of-Network Deductible applies.
 50% coinsurance for each Medicare-covered service.
 Prior Authorization is required.